Bluemooses/Plants-a-Plenty/README.md

 # Get Planty

+   A fun interactive way to add vegetables into a garden, obtain details on growing specifications, and calculate theoretical yield of real-life translatable garden beds.

 This version uses React, Redux, Express, Passport, and PostgreSQL (a full list of dependencies can be found in `package.json`).

 ## Prerequisites